 HELOC vs. Personal Loan: Which Is Better?

 MoneyLion helps you find personal loan offers based on your background and info you provide.
-You can get matched with offers for up to $100,000 from top providers.
+You can get matched with offers for up to $50,000 from top providers.
 You can compare rates, terms and fees from different lenders and choose the best offer for you.

-What is a HELOC?
+What Is a HELOC?

 A HELOC (Home Equity Line of Credit) is like a credit card that uses your house as collateral.
 It’s a revolving line of credit based on the equity you’ve built in your home.
 You can borrow against it as needed – at once or bit by bit.
 And like a credit card, you only pay interest on what you borrow.
-Sounds flexible, right?
-The catch?
-Your house is on the line.

-Pros and cons of HELOCs
+Pros and Cons of HELOCs

 Like every financial product, HELOCs have their upsides and downsides.

-• HELOCs offer flexibility since you can borrow as little or as much as you need.
+HELOCs offer flexibility since you can borrow as little or as much as you need. | Your home acts as collateral, meaning you risk foreclosure if you can’t repay the loan. |

-• They often come with lower interest rates than personal loans because your home backs them.
+They often come with lower interest rates than personal loans because your home backs them. | Variable interest rates can rise unexpectedly, increasing your costs. |

-• Many HELOCs come with annual fees or closing costs that add to the overall expense.
+Interest payments may be tax-deductible if the funds are used for home improvements. | Many HELOCs come with annual fees or closing costs that add to the overall expense. |

-When to choose a HELOC
+When To Choose a HELOC

-• Large home improvement projects: If you plan to renovate your kitchen or add a bathroom, a HELOC’s flexibility and potentially lower interest rate make it a great choice.
+Large home improvement projects: If you plan to renovate your kitchen or add a bathroom, a HELOC’s flexibility and potentially lower interest rate make it a great choice.

-• Access to emergency funds: A HELOC can act as a safety net for unexpected expenses, allowing you to draw funds as needed without upfront costs.
+Access to emergency funds: A HELOC can act as a safety net for unexpected expenses, allowing you to draw funds as needed without upfront costs.

-• Long-term financing: If you need money over an extended period, a HELOC’s revolving nature is more adaptable than a lump sum loan.
+Long-term financing: If you need money over an extended period, a HELOC’s revolving nature is more adaptable than a lump sum loan.

-• Debt consolidation: HELOCs can offer lower interest rates than credit cards, making them ideal for consolidating high-interest debt.
+Debt consolidation: HELOCs can offer lower interest rates than credit cards, making them ideal for consolidating high-interest debt.

-When not to choose a HELOC
+When Not To Choose a HELOC

 If you’re uncomfortable putting your home at risk, a HELOC may not be for you.
 The idea of foreclosure looming in the event of missed payments is enough to make many folks pause.
 Also, if you’re not disciplined with spending, the revolving nature of a HELOC could lead to accumulating more debt than you originally planned.
 Lastly, if you can’t handle rising interest rates, a HELOC with a variable rate could blow your budget.